cs3org/reva/docs/content/en/docs/Tutorials/phoenix-tutorial.md

 If you now do changes in Phoenix they will live changed on the opened tab *http://localhost:8300*.
 You can check for example, change the name of one of the navItems in "default.js".

-## 7. Enjoy your new Reva and Pheonix set up!
+## 7. Enjoy your new Reva and Phoenix set up!